Make these books your must-read picks this year.

 Dan Ariely masterfully takes principles of economics and applies them to our everyday behavior—behavior that is often anything but rational.
-Ariely, who is a behavioral economist, takes readers on a journey through everyday decisions we make in work and relationships, pointing out how these decisions do not show any strong devotion to being “rational human beings.”
-With relatable examples that include bad customer service at restaurants and the CEO bonus paradox, Ariely reminds us that we are not rational actors, and adjusting accordingly can help us get more out of life.
+Ariely, a behavioral economist, takes readers on a journey through everyday decisions we make in work and relationships, pointing out how these decisions do not show any strong devotion to being “rational human beings.”
+With relatable examples, including bad customer service at restaurants and the CEO bonus paradox, Ariely reminds us that we are not rational actors and adjusting accordingly can help us get more out of life.

 Fundraisers can benefit from what this book teaches about consumer behavior and leverage these lessons in the philanthropic setting.
-For example, our desire for revenge on companies that disappoint us can shed light on the importance of donor engagement, encouraging you to make sure that donors have a chance to get up close to the work they’re supporting.
-Philanthropy is a particularly counter-intuitive industry, and acquainting yourself with irrationality may actually help you make more sense of donor behavior.
+For example, our desire for revenge on companies that disappoint us can shed light on the importance of donor engagement, encouraging you to ensure donors have a chance to get up close to the work they’re supporting.
+Philanthropy is a particularly counter-intuitive industry, and acquainting yourself with irrationality may help you make more sense of donor behavior.

 by Gail Perry